What Are the Best Pet-Friendly Fabrics?

 - Real leather is expensive

 If you want the look and feel of a woven upholstery fabric, polyolefin is a great option for pet owners.
 This synthetic fabric is renowned for its durability and strength.
 Polyolefin is a great alternative for someone who likes the look and feel of traditional upholstery fabric, and Sailrite offers the best synthetic polyolefin fabrics on the market.
 With a wide variety of color and pattern options, you’ll have no trouble choosing a fabric that coordinates with your home décor.

 Our only polyolefin fabric brand, Bella-Dura®, is a high-performance upholstery fabric known for its ability to handle everyday wear and tear.
 Bella-Dura fabrics are woven from proprietary polyolefin fibers that have been specially engineered to deliver premium abrasion, stain, odor and mildew resistance.
 Bella-Dura is also anti-pilling, and the fibers are infused with antimicrobial silver ion technology that can withstand 1,500 hours of UV fade resistance.
 Lastly, the fabric is solution-dyed, meaning it can be cleaned with bleach for tough stains and disinfecting purposes without damaging the color or quality of the fabric.

-Something to be aware of, though, with these fabrics is that they are woven.
-This means it is possible, especially for cats, to get their claws stuck in the weave and cause rips or scratches.
+Something to be aware of with these fabrics, though, is that they are woven.
+This means it is possible for cats to get their claws stuck in the weave and cause rips or scratches.
 A dog’s nails are not as sharp as a cat’s and would not cause any kind of damage to these fabrics.
 But if you have a cat that loves to scratch and has very sharp claws that you don’t trim down routinely, it’s possible this is not the best choice for you.

 - Bleach cleanable (when needed)